oksana-makarova/CS205-QuantumSimulations/docs/index.md

 In the process of writing code that simulates a quantum system, **we explored different functionalities of MATLAB Parallelization Toolbox and put together a [basic guide](https://oksana-makarova.github.io/CS205-QuantumSimulations/matlab_guide)**, so that other quantum reasearchers can build their own custom solution.

+Our quantum simulator falls under big compute and big data.
+The application is a GPU-type application, due to the prevalence of matrix operations.
+Our code produces hundreds or thousands of 2^N by M polarizations from quantum states which we sort by polarization, then average using PySpark on AWS.
+The types of parallelism we use are both many-core and multi-node, since we use GPU acceleration as well as a PySpark cluster.
+Our parallel execution model is single program multiple data, with a single program running on multiple nodes and multiple cores.
+We use task-level parallelism, where interrelated tasks within the application run in parallel, in order to run many simulations simultaneously, and then postprocess.
+We also use loop level parallelism, which parallelizes iterations within a loop, in order to speed up solving for eigenvalues as well as the matrix multiplication.

+We use the MATLAB programming language, the academic cluster (with slurm job manager), and AWS for PySpark.

 ## Below is the list of the subpage links which were mentioned in the text: